CountyEthics

 Structural Risk

-Rhyolite is non-porous and does not suffer structural damage from moisture, so there is no hold-breakage concern — the issue is purely friction and safety.
+Rhyolite is non-porous and not at risk of structural damage from moisture, so hold breakage is not a concern here.

 Seasonal Factors